dmshvetsov/pict-source/README.md

 You can add new features or those [features that I would like to implement](https://github.com/shvetsovdm/pict-source#license), contribute to the project documentation, fix typos or contribyte to Languages Dictionary itself.
-To add new word you have to create new JSON file with following path `resources/dictionary/:language/:first-letter/:word.json`.
+To add new you can use shell script `.bin/pict :lang :word :translation` for example `./bin/pict ru code_review Обзор кода` in order to create word json file or you have to create new JSON file manually with following path `resources/dictionary/:language/:first-letter/:word.json`.

 Contribution process: